DamienDennehy/Imgur.API/tests/Imgur.API.Tests.Integration/README.md

 **MashapeKey**: The Mashape Key for commercial applications.

-**RefreshToken**: An OAuth2 refresh token for testing Imgur User api methods.
+**RefreshToken**: An OAuth2 refresh token for testing Imgur API methods that require user authentication.